kubernetes-sigs/cluster-api-provider-digitalocean/docs/getting-started.md

 kubeadmcontrolplane.controlplane.cluster.x-k8s.io/capdo-quickstart-control-plane   true                                 v1.17.11   1                  1         1
 ```

-After the first control plane node has initialized status, you can retrieve the workload cluster Kubeconfig:
+After the first control plane node has the `initialized` status, you can retrieve the workload cluster's Kubeconfig:

 ```bash
 $ clusterctl get kubeconfig capdo-quickstart > capdo-quickstart.kubeconfig
 ```

-You can verify the kubernetes node in the workload cluster
+You can verify what kubernetes nodes exist in the workload cluster by using:

 ```bash
 $ KUBECONFIG=capdo-quickstart.kubeconfig kubectl get node